 Using messengers like WhatsApp on different operating systems is not that big of a deal, but when it comes to iMessages, we are short of options.
 There is no official way to run iMessages on Windows.
-However, there are some unconventional methods that can be used to run iMessages on a Windows PC.
+However, there are some unconventional methods that can be used to run iMessages on Windows PC.

 Table of Contents

 1. Install Mac OSX in Windows using VMware

 This might sound a big task, to install a complete new OS into your Windows.
 But after looking at all the fake solutions of installing iMessage on Windows, you might have understood iMessage is not a cross-platform app.
 Apple has restricted it’s use to Apple products only.
 Unlike Android, iOS is not an open source platform.
 The installation will take some time to complete, but you’ll have a complete Mac OS in your normal Laptop/PC.
 Other than iMessage, you can even enjoy different apple services which are not available for Windows.

 How to install Mac OSX in Windows

 You might find the installation bit difficult if explained by writing it down, however it’s lot more easier than you think.
 You can follow the exact steps as mentioned in this video:

 After installing the OS, signin with your Apple ID and everything will be synced with your phone.
 You can test the iMessage, iTunes and App store to see if everything is properly synced and working.